Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onExternalMessage(...)

-This function is called when an external script editor (like [Atom](atom.md)) sends a message back to the game.
+Called when an external script editor (like [Atom](atom.md)) sends a message back to the game.
 Used for custom editor functionality.

 !!!info "onExternalMessage(data)"
 	* [<span class="tag tab"></span>](types.md) **data**: The data returned by the external editor into the game.